 Make four sandwiches with your bread and filling.
 You can spread the filling as thickly as you like.
 Cut the sandwiches into pieces and place them in the baking dish; you get a nice look from triangle-style quarters placed points-up as per the original recipe, but as long as the dish is pretty well crammed with an even layer of sandwich pieces, it should work fine.

 Crack the eggs into a suitable container (I often use a 2-cup measuring cup as it pours nicely afterward) and whisk them a little, then add the sugar, milk, and flavoring — keep whisking till it’s all nicely blended.

 Pour the egg mixture evenly over the sandwiches.
 You might need to tilt the dish around a bit to make sure the egg mixture gets into all the corners.
 Then dust/sprinkle your extra sugar and/or other toppings (orange zest? chocolate chips? rainbow sprinkles?) evenly over the sandwich pieces.

 Let it stand for at least ten minutes so the bread can soak up the egg mixture.
 (This is important.
 Do not skip this wait time!)

-Bake for 30 to 35 minutes until set, then let it cool for at least ten minutes.
+Bake for 30 to 35 minutes until set (note: a deeper dish with a smaller base area will take longer), then let it cool for at least ten minutes.
 After that, you can serve it warm, let it cool to room temperature, or chill it, as you wish.

 Bread pudding can be served with a sauce drizzled over the top, though it’s totally not necessary and I usually don’t bother unless I’m trying to be fancy.
 Still, it’s one more option to add to this totally flexible dessert… which can also double as breakfast, since it’s mainly egg and milk and bread.
 And yes, I have eaten this for breakfast.